asiajo/face_image_scraper/ReadMe.md

-# Web photos scrapper
+# Web photos scraper

-Web scrapper that fetches images with faces that look into the camera.
+Web scraper that fetches images with faces that look into the camera.
 It saves them in the same size and resolution (currentlly 525 x 675 px) with head of approximately 70% of photo height.

 ## Planned Updates